Blazored/Modal/docs/docs/usage/returning-data.md

 }
 ```

-The caller can then access the message using the `Data` property.
+The component that invoked the modal can access the message by awaiting the result of the modal and then accessing the `result.Data` property.

 ```csharp
 var messageForm = Modal.Show<MessageForm>();